readthedocs/readthedocs.org/docs/user/reference/environment-variables.rst

 .. envvar:: READTHEDOCS_REPOSITORY_IDENTIFIER

     Contains the Git identifier that was *checked out* from the remote repository URL.
-    It could be a branch or tag name.
+    Possible values are either a branch or tag name.

     :Example: ``v1.x``
     :Example: ``bugfix/docs-typo``